|Meant For||Input/Software File Sizes||Output File Sizes||Available for Jobs Running ...||File Security||Special Considerations|

 - Intended Use:

-- Gluster is a staging area for input files, output files, and software that are too large for file transfer or SQUID.
-Files and software within Gluster will be available to jobs running in the CHTC Pool, only.
+- Gluster is a staging area for input files, output files, and software that are individually too large for file transfer or SQUID.
+Files and software within Gluster will be available only to jobs running in the CHTC Pool, and only a portion of the pool.

 - Access to Gluster:

 - Not all files ...
-Gluster should ONLY be used for files and software that cannot leverage another data accessibility mode.
-Files placed in /mnt/gluster should NOT be listed in the submit file (for example, as the "executable", "output", "error", or "log" files, or for files listed in "transfer_input_files").
+Gluster should ONLY be used for individual data and software files that are larger than the values in the table, above.
+Files placed in /mnt/gluster should NEVER be listed in the submit file (for example, as the "executable", "output", "error", or "log" files, or for files listed in "transfer_input_files").
+Only files in the user's home directory should ever be listed in these lines of the submit file.

 - Data Security: